alexjmanlove/cat-dog-classifier/README.md

 * The output of the final pooling layer is flattened and fed into the classifier, comprised of 6 fully connected layers using tanh() activation.

-## Training Loss
+## Training

-The model is set to train with batch size of 40, using the optimiser Adam with learning rate = 0.00001, for 10 Epochs.

 ![training loss](https://user-images.githubusercontent.com/79708390/204173340-509b2985-8fd3-4bf8-8bda-b98a6bc1e7e4.png)

+The model is set to train with:
+* batch size of 40 for 10 epochs,
+* using the optimiser Adam with learning rate = 0.00001 optimising for binary cross entropy loss.

 The model loss gradually decreases until reaching a plateau.
 Perhaps training further for longer epochs will allow the model to improve its performance on the test data.

 ## Evaluation